yann-a/pingo/README.md

 The executable reads from a file if provided, or stdin if none was provided or reading from the file failed, until EOF (or Ctrl+D in command line) is met

+## A word about parsing
+Go comes with support of yacc through goyacc, but no proper lexer.
+Lexing is therefore done in a somewhat ugly but seemingly common way, directly in the .y file, by reading characters (calles runes) one by one.

 ## [French] Retour sur projet 2 (http://perso.ens-lyon.fr/daniel.hirschkoff/P2)